Tech News

 If this deal gets full official approval, it would seem to meet the requirements of President Donald Trump’s executive order, which said that ByteDance had to sell off its US assets or face a complete ban.
 Big US companies like Oracle and Walmart are involved, which gives the app a way to keep working while apparently cutting off China’s control over it.

 The deal is a compromise for the Chinese government, which had just changed its export control rules to include cutting-edge AI algorithms like the one that powers TikTok’s addictive feed.
-It stops a full divestiture and lets ByteDance keep a stake in the very valuable asset it made.
+It stops a full divestiture and allows ByteDance to retain a stake in the valuable asset it created.
+The success of this high-wire act now depends on the final negotiations, which turn this initial agreement into something that everyone can agree on and work with.